davidainslie/free-scala/docs/free.md

 ```
 but for this simplest case it is overkill, as we would have to pass in `Http` as our type to `program` which is somewhat redundant.

-Along with the use of `InjectK` our `implicit free` i.e. lifting becomes:
+Along with the use of `InjectK` our `implicit free` lifting becomes:

 ```scala
 import cats.free.Free